 But we don’t.

-Our problem is that feeling wrong sucks even more than feeling right rocks.
-Extracting untruths from our brains hurts, especially when they have time to grow and fester.
+Why?
+Because feeling wrong sucks even more than feeling right rocks.
+And extracting untruths from our brains feels like a root canal, especially when they have time to fester.

-It doesn’t help that what’s “right” is constantly changing.
+Also, what’s “right” is constantly changing.
 Look no further than you’re not-so-secretly prejudiced grandfather or low-carb eating fat friend for evidence.
-They think they know what’s right, but they don’t—and they refuse to accept anything different.
-It’s wis-dumb.
+They think they know what’s right, but they don’t—and they refuse to accept the painful truth.

-Luckily, wis-dumb can be effectively treated by keeping an open mind.
-Here are some ways to do so.
+Luckily, wis-dumb can be effectively treated by applying these best practices for keeping an open mind.

 Your Mental Elevator